Search

 In Exodus 11:4, Moses warned Pharaoh that G-d would kill the firstborn “ka‘hatzot ha’layla” (“at midnight”).
 Rashi explains there:

 AT MIDNIGHT – when the night is divided … This is its simple meaning, which fits in with its context.
-But our Rabbis have interpreted it [more grammatically precisely] as “ka (at approximately) hatzot ha’layla (midnight).”
-They state that Moses said “at approximately midnight.”
-This means “close to it” – either before it or after it – and he did not say “ba (at exactly) hatzot ha’layla (midnight).”
-Otherwise, Pharaoh’s astrologers would err [in their calculation of the time] and say, “Moses is a liar.”
+But our Rabbis have interpreted it [more grammatically precisely] as “ka (at approximately) hatzot ha’layla (midnight)”.
+They state that Moses said “at approximately midnight”.
+This means “close to it” – either before it or after it.
+He did not say “ba (at exactly) hatzot ha’layla (midnight)”.
+Otherwise, Pharaoh’s astrologers would err [in their calculation of the time] and say, “Moses is a liar”.
 But the Holy One, Blessed is He, Who knows His times and moments [precisely] said, “ba’hatzot ha’layla” [for in Exodus 12:29 it states, “It was ba’hatzot ha’layla (at exactly midnight) …”].

 The non-mystical dimension of Torah cited by Rashi teaches that humans can make a mistake in determining a point in time.
 But “G-d knows His times and moments” – exactly.

 The Zohar notes that grammatically, “ba’hatzot ha’layla” also means “with the midnight”.
-It teaches that G-d killed the firstborn by revealing to them the exact point in time of the middle of the night, and their souls flew out from their bodies because they were overcome by the power of that revelation.
+It teaches that G-d killed the firstborn by revealing to them the exact point in time of the middle of the night, and their souls flew out from their bodies because they could not co-exist with that revelation.